-Online retail sales are growing by the day, with U.S. revenues already exceeding $300 billion in 2014, a figure expected to double by 2018.
+Online retail sales are growing by the day, with U.S. revenues reaching new heights every year.
 The steady annual rise in e-commerce revenue and scope seems unstoppable, but what does that mean for those old barriers that once held back many from converting online, mainly personal information security?
-As you may have deduced, these figures hardly represent the full potential of online and/or mobile consumption.

-Google changed their algorithm to favor sites with secured URLs, and a MarketWatch survey found that security is the leading barrier to conversion amongst users, with only one third stating they do not shop online in fear of personal data breach.
+In 2014, Google changed its algorithm to favor sites with secured URLs, and a MarketWatch survey at that time found that security is the leading barrier to conversion amongst users, with only one third stating they do not shop online in fear of personal data breach.

 The fact of the matter is, if you own, operate, or promote a website, your information — and your users’ information — is exposed to a certain level of risk.
 While not all businesses can afford to enlist a team whose role would be to monitor their site’s cybersecurity, it may be beneficial for you (as a web marketer professional) to consider training someone among existing staff to deal with security at least at the basic level.

 As business owners, we all know we get a myriad of “lookie-loo leads” — prospects that are just price shopping with no intention of ever committing — and there are dozens of reasons why a potential client would legitimately say “no” to your proposal.

 Even when dealing with a site that’s been found relatively secure, you or your potential client may be soon parting ways due to the failure of showcasing efforts to secure data.
 Read on to learn how you can polish any site’s security to improve consumer trust and ultimately, revenue.

 This post covers how to use security as another piece of your sales funnel and as a pitch to prospective clients.